jt274/ogg_caf_converter/README.md

 use the `convertCafToOgg()` method.

 Both functions take the same input parameters:
-- `input`: The path to the input file.
+- `input`: The path to the input file (must have read access to this file path).
 - `output`: The path to the output file (must have write access to this file path).
-- `deleteInput`: Whether to delete the input file after successful conversion.
+- `deleteInput`: Whether to delete the input file after successful conversion (must have write access to the input file path).
 Defaults to `false`.

+For in-memory conversion without creating a new file, use the `convertOggToCafInMemory()` and `convertCafToOggInMemory()` methods.
+These functions return a `Uint8List` of the converted audio file bytes.
+Both functions take an `input` parameter of the input file path.

 ## Example